Diversity Fava Bean Seeds

 Couldn't load pickup availability

-First is the very rare Atahualpa’s (Atawallpa’s) fingerprint (also called Ur Kupina).
-This is a beautiful ancient landrace variety named after the last Incan emporor, who was killed by Spanish colonizers.
+- The very rare Atahualpa’s (Atawallpa’s) fingerprint (also called Ur Kupina).
+This is a beautiful ancient landrace variety named after the last Incan emperor, who was killed by Spanish colonizers.
 The seeds have mesmerizing spiral patterns.
 I’ve been working to adapt this variety to our winters: I only had a few plants survive a brutal winter a few years ago, and the resulting seeds are mostly from these plants.

-Second is the Red Cheeked Fava.
+- Red Cheeked Fava.
 When fresh, these beans have a light green or tan background with a vibrant red “cheek”.
-Both this variety and the one above were purchased by my friend Peter from markets in Peru.
+Both this variety and the one above were purchased by my friend Peter of Diverse Garden from markets in Peru.

-Last variety is Extra Precoce A Grano Violetto, sent to me by my friend Jolene in northern BC.
+- Extra Precoce A Grano Violetto, sent to me by my friend Jolene of Short Season Seeds in northern BC.
 They come in various shades of purple, and are extra early and cold tolerant.
 Long pods contain 6 or 7 beans each.

 To harvest, shell the beans when fresh, then steam and serve with butter and salt.
 Or dry the beans and use in soups throughout the winter.
 Favas also make great hummous!